DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: BACKGROUND

-The exploration of LIs has predominantly revolved around fixed-sized integers or floating-point keys.
-However, their application to variable-length string keys has received relatively less attention, with only a few studies addressing this issue \cite{rss, wang2020sindex, lits2024vldb}.
-An advanced solution in this domain is the Radix String Spline (RSS) \cite{rss}, which employs a trie-based approach.
-In RSS, each trie node handles $8$-byte or $16$-byte keys and computes a Radix Spline (RS) model \cite{kipf2020radixspline} for these keys.
-The memory architecture and the programming language used typically impose limits on the size of integer types.
-In a 64-bit memory environment, the largest standard integer type that C++ natively supports is \texttt{\_\_uint64\_t}.
-However, some compilers provide non-standard support for 128-bit integers (e.g. \texttt{ \_\_uint128\_t}), which can be effectively utilized to convert a Trie tree node from a string format to an integer representation.
-The RS model, a piecewise linear model, provides monotonic CDF predictions within a specified error threshold.
-For keys that exceed the error limit (e.g. due to shared prefixes), RSS stores the key in a redirector map and creates a new child node for that key.
-RSS compares $8$-byte or $16$-byte segments of keys, incurring lower costs compared to full-key comparisons.
-Despite these relatively small comparisons, the last-mile search process remains costly.
-A recent study \cite{lits2024vldb} indicates that RSS spends more than $70\%$ of its time in the last-mile search phase, which points to significant optimization potential in the last-mile search for LIs on string keys.
+Most LI research focuses on fixed-size keys, with few studies on variable-length strings \cite{rss,wang2020sindex,lits2024vldb}.
+The Radix String Spline (RSS) \cite{rss} uses a Trie-based method.
+In RSS, each Trie node processes $8$- or $16$-byte keys and builds an RS model for them.
+Memory architecture and language usually limit integer size.
+In 64-bit C++, the largest built-in integer is \texttt{\_\_uint64\_t}.
+Some compilers offer 128-bit integers (e.g. \texttt{\_\_uint128\_t}), enabling efficient conversion of Trie nodes from strings to integers.
+The RS model gives monotonic CDF predictions within a set error limit.
+If a key exceeds the error limit, RSS adds it to a redirector map and creates a new child node.
+RSS compares $8$- or $16$-byte key segments, saving costs over full-key checks, but last-mile search is still expensive.
+A study \cite{lits2024vldb} shows RSS spends over $70\%$ of its time on last-mile search, suggesting major room for optimizing LIs with string keys.